Murder suspect makes initial appearance in court - The Vicksburg Post

 Carpenter placed a $200,000 bond on Wells and bound her case over to the grand jury.

-According to the Vicksburg Police Department, officers with the Vicksburg Police Department, in cooperation with deputies of the Warren County Sheriff’s Office, executed a warrant at an address on Los Colinas Drive shortly after 2 p.m.
+According to the Vicksburg Police Department, its officers, in cooperation with deputies of the Warren County Sheriff’s Office, executed a warrant at an address on Los Colinas Drive shortly after 2 p.m.
 Wednesday.
 Winters was found inside the home.

 Winters has been on the run from law enforcement since Oct.
 6, when he allegedly shot and killed Carter Jr., 31, in the parking lot of LD’s Bar and Lounge, 1111 Mulberry Street.

-During the Oct.
-6 incident, Carter was shot twice in the abdomen during the incident that occurred just after 11 p.m.
-He died three days later, becoming the eighth homicide victim in Vicksburg in 2020.
+Carter was shot twice in the abdomen during the incident that occurred just after 11 p.m. on Oct.
+6. He died three days later, becoming the eighth homicide victim in Vicksburg in 2020.

 A security guard working at LD’s was also shot in the leg.
-A third person arrived at Merit Health River Region’s emergency room by personal vehicle with a gunshot wound in an undisclosed location.
+A third person arrived at Merit Health River Region’s emergency room by personal vehicle with a gunshot wound.

 Winters was quickly identified as a suspect, but was not captured until Wednesday.
-U.S. Marshals had been searching for him since early November.

 Winters has a criminal history dating back to 2011 when he was charged with contempt of court.